Marchosias140/Goetia-Correspondences-Text-File/README.md

 # Goetia-Correspondences-Text-File

-Support me so I can buy food: paypal.me/DarkEagle23
+Support me so I can keep sharing code!: paypal.me/DarkEagle23

 ADDED THE FILES TO MAKE THE LIST WORK AS A FORTUNE LIBRARY